-- use evaluation, research and evidence to meet our objectives - develop capability as individuals, and teams, to build our culture - Indigenous business is our business.
+- use evaluation, research and evidence to meet our objectives - develop capability as individuals, and teams, to build our culture - identify activities that further our commitment to reconciliation, reinforcing the principle that Indigenous business is our business.

 As part of the business planning process, the Department's Executive and each group's leadership team meet twice a year to discuss objectives and challenges.
 These meetings afford an opportunity to review progress towards the delivery of outcomes.
 The business plans are reviewed and updated as needed to reflect any changes in priorities and to track progress.